1989 Loma Prieta earthquake: 1989 World Series and television coverage

 Inside Candlestick Park, fewer than half of the more than 62,000 fans had reached their seats by the time of the quake, and the load on the structure of the stadium was lower than maximum.
 There had also been a seismic-strengthening project previously completed on the upper deck concrete windscreen that may have prevented large numbers of injuries in the event of serious damage or even a catastrophic collapse.
 Fans reported that the stadium moved in an articulated manner as the earthquake wave passed through it, that the light standards swayed by many feet, and that the concrete upper deck windscreen moved in a wave-like manner over a distance of several feet.
 When electrical power to the stadium was lost, someone drove a police car onto the field, where an officer used the car's public address system to advise that the game had been postponed.
 After the shaking subsided, many of the players on both teams immediately searched for, and gathered, family and friends from the stands before evacuating the facility.

 The October 18, 1989, edition of NBC's Today that covered the earthquake ran until noon Eastern Time.
 Bryant Gumbel, Jane Pauley and Deborah Norville anchored from Chicago (where they had planned to originally do a special celebratory edition), with reports done by Bob Jamieson and Don Oliver in San Francisco, and George Lewis in Oakland.
 Jim Miklaszewski and Bob Hager covered disaster response from Washington.
 NBC Sports commentators Bob Costas and Jimmy Cefalo discussed the effect the temblor would have on the 1989 World Series.

 The World Series was delayed while the Bay Area started the recovery process.
 While the teams' stadiums had suffered only minor damage, it took several days for power and transmission links at Candlestick Park to be repaired.
-After ten days (the longest delay in World Series history), Game 3 was held in San Francisco on October 27 and Game 4 the following afternoon as the Athletics swept the Giants, four games to none.
+After ten days (the longest delay in World Series history), Game 3 was held in San Francisco on October 27, with the Athletics defeating the Giants 13–7; the Athletics then completed the four-game sweep the following afternoon with a 9–6 victory in Game 4.

 It is likely that the World Series game saved many lives, as Bay Area residents who would have normally been on the freeways were at home ready to watch the game when the earthquake hit.
-It is a rough estimate that thousands of people may have otherwise been on the Cypress Structure during the 5:00 pm rush-hour, as the structure was said to have carried 195,000 vehicles a day.
+It is a rough estimate that thousands of people may have otherwise been on the Cypress Structure during the 5:00 p.m. rush-hour, as the structure was said to have carried 195,000 vehicles a day.